By Sarah Sommerfeld, PAg, Regional Forage Specialist

 The grazing management of a pasture can point to a potential cause of a weed infestation.
 Overgrazing of desired forage plants leads to plants that are less vigorous and productive.
 Overgrazing also leads to a reduction in pasture litter carryover and an increase in bare soil.
 Litter is the amount and distribution of dead plant material.
 Litter helps to reduce surface evaporation and conserves moisture.
 Litter also protects the soil from erosion and maintains soil stability.
 A combination of less productive forage plants, a reduction in litter carryover and an increase in bare soil can make for the right situation for the invasion of hard to control problem weeds.

 Scouting for new weeds is best done when they are easiest to identify, often in the month of June, prior to seed set.
 Correct identification of the weed is necessary to select the most effective control method.
 Consult with an agrologist or local weed inspector for assistance in weed identification or to discuss the best control method.
 When considering a control method, be aware of the environment surrounding the problem area.
 Herbicide application is often perceived as the primary option for problem weed control, as it is perceived as easy, and relatively effective.
 However, consideration of location accessibility, site topography, weed infestation size, proximity to water and soil texture are all valid justification to use alternative methods of control.

 Re-visiting sites throughout the growing season to evaluate the effectiveness of the treatment regime is important.
 Attention should be focused towards looking for new weed patches that may have grown since the last visit to the area.
 If weed patches are large and persistent, many years of treatment and follow-up monitoring can be expected.

-For more information or for help reviewing your forage seed selection options, contact your local Regional Forage Specialist or the Agriculture Knowledge Centre at 1-866-457-2377.
+For more information on problem weeds and weed control in pastures, contact your local Regional Forage Specialist or the Agriculture Knowledge Centre at 1-866-457-2377.